Tafamomber/lotteryScheduling/README.md

 Function Prototype Added:
 Added a prototype for getpinfo() in the user-level header file to allow user programs to call this system call.

+Code Modifications
+proc.c

+settickets() Function: Allows processes to set their ticket count. allocproc(): Adds p->tickets = 1; to initialize new processes with 1 ticket. scheduler(): Updated to randomly select a process to run based on its ticket count. sysproc.c

+System Call sys_getpinfo(): Retrieves information on active processes. syscall.c

+New Declarations and Syscall Table Update: Registers sys_getpinfo. defs.h

+New Syscall Number: Defines SYS_getpinfo. user.h

+Function Prototype: Adds prototype for getpinfo().
 RESULTS
 -Average Turn around time(ms)
     5 processes-12 ms